The-Tin-Foil-Hat-Society/tin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow the Prerequisit and Installation guidence to get started, once complete you are able to start making your .tin files.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list things you need to use the software and how to install them.
 *
   ```sh
   sudo apt-get install flex bison